UBC-CIC/call-center-real-time-assistant/docs/backend-README.md

 and stop words may also be defined.

 ## Future Development Considerations
-The next steps for finishing this project would be the first two points.
+The next steps for refining this project (for production usage) would be the first two points.
 * Accuracy of extracting locations via AWS Comprehend will depend on voice quality and clarity in calls.
 In addition, not all city names will be detected as location type entities.
 * Custom vocabularies may be able to reinforce streaming transcriptions, similar to transcription jobs as well as a custom